After going through this article, you’ll be able to identify the internet coax cable from all the coax cables at your home.

 RG stands for Radio Guide.
 When categorizing coax cables, manufacturers use this RG marking with numbers such as RG-6, RG-59, RG-11, etc. This RG designation represents different types of coaxial cables.

-The coax cables used for internet connections are marked as RG-6, RG-8, and RG-58.
+The coax cables used for internet connections are RG-6, RG-8, and RG-58.
 These three types are the most common ones.

 So, all you need to do is search for this RG marking on the cable, and the marking should be located at the connector end of the cable or the middle.

 However, if you use old cables, you might not be able to see the marking properly.
 Sometimes, the marking might be covered with dust.
-If that is the case, clean the wire and look for the RG rating.
+Clean the wire and look for the RG rating if that is the case.

-Here are some need-to-know things about the above RG-rated coax cables.
+You need to know some things about the above RG-rated coax cables.

 RG-58